Celebrity Big Brother (British series 5) racism controversy: Viewer complaints

-On 15 January, it was reported that media regulator Ofcom was investigating "approximately 200 complaints of racism" received by them.
+On 15 January, it was reported that media regulator Ofcom was investigating approximately 200 complaints of racism it had received.
 Following the broadcast of Lloyd and O'Meara's conversation about cooking in India, this number increased to 3,500 complaints, with a further 1,000 complaining to Channel 4 directly.
-By 5pm on Tuesday 16, the complaint figures stood at 10,000 to Ofcom, and 2,000 to Channel 4.
+By 5pm on 16 January, the complaint figures stood at 10,000 to Ofcom, and 2,000 to Channel 4.

-On 18 January – the day after the episode that included their argument over Oxo Cubes, Lloyd's subsequent "fuck off home" remark and Shetty voicing her concern about potential racism – the chief executive of Ofcom, Ed Richards, stated that 25,000 complaints had been received, calling it a "UK record".
+On 18 January – the day after the episode that included their argument over Oxo Cubes, Lloyd's subsequent "fuck off home" remark and Shetty voicing her concern about potential racism – the chief executive of Ofcom, Ed Richards, said that 25,000 complaints had been received, calling it a "UK record".
 Later that day, Channel 4's chief executive, Andy Duncan, spoke about the events of the series.
-He said that Channel 4 was "very concerned by the number of complaints and some of the surrounding discussion and complaint", and opined that "the level of complaint and comment shows the programme has touched a real nerve."
-In addition, directory inquiry service 118 118 received "1,058 angry callers" during Wednesday's broadcast, which was after Shetty's statement was shown.
+He said that Channel 4 was "very concerned by the number of complaints and some of the surrounding discussion and complaint" and that "the level of complaint and comment shows the programme has touched a real nerve".
+The directory inquiry service 118 118 received "1,058 angry callers" during Wednesday's broadcast, which was after Shetty's statement was shown.

 By 20 January, the day after Goody's eviction, the number of complaints stood at 40,000.
-The final figure was clarified by Ofcom as "just over" 44,500 complaints.
-As of 2021, this is the British television broadcast with the second highest number of complaints.
+The final figure was given by Ofcom as "just over" 44,500 complaints.
+As of 2021, this is the British television broadcast with the highest number of complaints.

 Media reaction

-The controversy generated over 300 newspaper articles in Britain, 1,200 in English newspapers around the globe, 3,900 foreign language news articles, and 22,000 blog postings on the internet.
+The controversy generated over 300 newspaper articles in Britain, 1,200 in English newspapers around the globe, 3,900 foreign language news articles, and 22,000 blog postings online.

 British tabloid newspapers were vitriolic towards Goody, Lloyd and O'Meara during their stay in the house – particularly towards Goody.
 The Daily Mirror ran a front-page editorial entitled "Beauty V Bigot", referring to her as a "racist bully".
-They later referred to Goody as a "vile racist", and to Lloyd as Goody's "partner-in-crime".
-In the same print, they misquoted Goody as saying "Go back to the slums" – she actually said "You need a day in the slums".

-The BBC became the subject of complaints after making the controversy its lead story, on the same day that Ruth Turner was arrested for her involvement in the Cash for Honours scandal.
+They later referred to Goody as a "vile racist" and to Lloyd as Goody's "partner-in-crime".
+In the same print, they misquoted Goody as saying, "Go back to the slums" – she actually said "You need a day in the slums".
+The BBC became the subject of complaints after making the controversy its lead story, on the same day that the political advisor Ruth Turner was arrested for her involvement in the Cash-for-Honours scandal.